UPPMAX/UPPMAX-documentation/docs/cluster_guides/snowy.md

-Snowy, like all [UPPMAX clusters](uppmax_cluster.md), is named after a Tintin character, in this case after Snowy Castafiore.
+Snowy, like all [UPPMAX clusters](uppmax_cluster.md), is named after a Tintin character, in this case after Snowy, Tintin's dog.

 ![Snowy, from https://www.deviantart.com/shannonmai2002art/art/Snowy-From-Tintin-504387373](./img/snowy_120_x_186.jpg)